atomisthq/docs/docs/quick-start.md

     If you look in the terminal with the Atomist feed, you will see the SDM cloning the seed repository, cloning it locally, building it, and deploying it locally.
+The first time you run this, it may take a few minutes as it downloads all the Maven and project dependencies.

     ![Atomist Feed for Create Spring Project](img/atomist-feed-create-spring.png)